jessebmiller/rust-in-the-canyon/README.md

 ## Beleifs

-Write a belief like you would in Burning Wheel but don't tell anyone until you invoke it.
+Write a belief.
 You can change it at any time if you want.
-But if you wait until a dramatic moment to reveal it and the change you get a mechanical benefit.
+It should be personal, specific, and testable.
+The GM should be able to challenge it.

+Not things like "ghosts" or "miracles"

+but things like "I must protect the innocent at all costs" or "I'll rid the land of cheaters" (It's a good bet beliefs start with "I")

 */